joemiller/kairosdb-graphite-tag-parser/README.md

 Install / Configure
 -------------------

-- Copy the TODO.jar to KairosDB CLASSPATH such as kairosdb's `lib/` subdir.
+- Copy `GraphiteTagParser-0.1.jar` to KairosDB CLASSPATH such as kairosdb's `lib/` subdir.
 - Modify `kairosdb.properties` and set the `kairosdb.carbon.tagparser` class:

 ```